kyma-project/kyma-environment-broker/docs/user/05-60-kyma-bindings.md

 ![Kyma bindings components](../assets/bindings-general.drawio.svg)

-The Bindings are managed by the KEB and kept in a database together with generated kubeconfigs (stored in encrypted format).
-Management of bindings is allowed through the KEB bindings API, which consists out of three endpoints: PUT, GET and DELETE.
-As shown in the diagram, there is an additional cleanup job that periodically removes expired binding records from the database.
+KEB manages the bindings and keeps them in a database together with generated kubeconfigs stored in an encrypted format.
+Management of bindings is allowed through the KEB bindings API, which consists of three endpoints: PUT, GET, and DELETE.
+An additional cleanup job periodically removes expired binding records from the database.

 ## Request Examples